at-cs-ubbcluj-ro/group-project-at-2019-ledzeppelin/README.md

 Project idea: It consists in a guessing game.
 A binary number from 1 to 7 is randomly generated on 3 leds and the player need to press a button in order to guess the number as a zecimal number as a position in the array of 7 leds placed together in line which will be represented as a randomly led lit on.
 If the player guesses the right position a green light lights on, the red light lights on otherwise.
 As the player guesses more consecutive positions, the speed increases.

+The project as well as the web page, video and schematics are on the second branch.

 =============

 Due: last laboratory.